Table of Contents

 • 6.
 Travel Insurance for Machu Picchu

 You cannot afford to travel without travel insurance.
-It’s illegal to travel without it in some places because your domestic provider does not generally cover you overseas.
-Even the best-planned trips can go wrong and emergency medical assistance can be expensive, especially in rural Peru if medical transport is required.
+It’s illegal to travel without it in some places because your domestic provider does not generally cover you overseas, and you do not want to pay out-of-pocket for international expenses.
+Even the best-planned trips can go wrong and emergency medical assistance can be costly, especially if medical transport is required in rural Peru.

-We use Faye because they are different than any other provider we’ve worked with.
-With Faye, we can relax on our trip knowing we’re covered against common travel issues like flight delays, baggage loss, theft, medical emergencies, or even entire trip cancelation.
+We use Faye because they are in a different league than any other provider we’ve worked with.
+With Faye, we can relax on our trip, knowing we’re covered against common travel issues like flight delays, baggage loss, theft, medical emergencies, or even entire trip cancelation.
 Their app makes the claims process easy, and getting reimbursed is a breeze!
+They even offer flight alerts so you can track your air, rentals, and claims all in one place.

 Travel Insurance for Machu Picchu